AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 * Audience Manager will cease all data collection, segmentation or activation going forward.
 * Historical data is removed from the user profile after 120 days.

-### Partner Level Opt-Out
+### Partner Level Opt-Out with Declared ID calls

-The partner-level opt-out permits opting out from data collection by specific Audience Manager partners.
-The partner-level opt-out works with [Declared ID](../../features/declared-ids.md) calls and Device ID calls, as described in the sections below.
+The partner-level opt-out helps you opt out from data collection by specific Audience Manager partners.

-#### Partner Level Opt-Out with Declared ID calls

 Following a partner-level opt-out with a declared ID call:

 * The last device ID ([Audience Manager Unique User ID](../../reference/ids-in-aam.md)) linked to the [CRM ID](../../reference/ids-in-aam.md) is opted out of data collection.
 * Audience Manager will cease all data collection, segmentation or activation going forward for the last device ID linked to the CRM ID.
 * No historical data is deleted.

-#### Opt-out Calls

 When Audience Manager receives a partner-level opt-out request, the JSON returned by the DCS contains the [error code 171](../../api/dcs-intro/dcs-api-reference/dcs-error-codes.md#opt-out-error-codes), with the message [!UICONTROL "Encountered opt out tag"], instead of the Audience Manager user ID.

-#### Examples

 You can make a declared ID opt-out request with the `d_cid` and `d_cid_ic` key-value pairs.
 The legacy parameters like `d_dpid` and `d_dpuuid` still work, but are considered deprecated.
 See [CID Replaces DPID and DPUUID](../../reference/cid.md).
 In the examples, *italics* indicates a variable placeholder.

-#### Opt-Outs With CID and CID_IC
+##### Opt-Outs With CID and CID_IC

 For a description and syntax, see [URL Variables and Syntax for Declared IDs](../../features/declared-ids.md#variables-and-syntax).